jlpopken/QTP-course-in-a-box/modules/start/_posts/2000-01-01-about-this-course.markdown

 --------------------------------------------------------------------------------

-1.In order to complete the exercises, you will need access to QTP or UFT and it's sample application Flight.
+1. In order to complete the exercises, you will need access to QTP or UFT and it's sample application Flight.

-2.I recommend you watch the videos (in HD) and try to follow along.
+2. I recommend you watch the videos (in HD) and try to follow along.

-3.The goal of this lab is to help you understand how to script flexible, automated tests using QTP/UFT.
+3. The goal of this lab is to help you understand how to script flexible, automated tests using QTP/UFT.

 **Doing the course at your own pace does not mean that you have to do the course on your own.
 Invite a friend!**